MSLNZ/GTC/docs/API/regression_functions.rst

 Overview
 ========

-``GTC`` has straight-line regression functions in both the :mod:`type_a` and :mod:`function` modules.
+``GTC`` has straight-line regression functions in both the :mod:`type_a` and :mod:`type_b` modules.

 Functions in :mod:`type_a` implement a variety of least-squares straight line fitting algorithms that provide results in the form of uncertain numbers.
 When used, the input data (the sequences ``x`` and ``y``) are treated as pure numbers (if sequences of uncertain numbers are provided, only the values are used in calculations).

-Functions defined in :mod:`function`, on the other hand, expect input sequences of uncertain numbers.
+Functions defined in :mod:`type_b`, on the other hand, expect input sequences of uncertain numbers.
 These functions estimate the slope and intercept of a line by applying the same type of regression algorithms, but uncertainties are propagated through the equations and the residuals are ignored.

-The distinction between functions that evaluate the uncertainty of estimates from residuals (:mod:`type_a`) and functions that evaluate uncertainty using uncertain numbers (:mod:`function`) is useful.
-There will be circumstances that require the use of a function in :mod:`function`, such as when systematic errors contribute to uncertainty but cannot be estimated properly using conventional regression.
-Without the methods available in :mod:`function`, such components of uncertainty could not be propagated.
+The distinction between functions that evaluate the uncertainty of estimates from residuals (:mod:`type_a`) and functions that evaluate uncertainty using uncertain numbers (:mod:`type_b`) is useful.
+There will be circumstances that require the use of a function in :mod:`type_b`, such as when systematic errors contribute to uncertainty but cannot be estimated properly using conventional regression.
+Without the methods available in :mod:`type_b`, such components of uncertainty could not be propagated.
 On the other hand, functions in :mod:`type_a` implement conventional regression methods.

 Discretion will be needed if it is believed that variability in a sample of data is due, in part, to errors not fully accounted for in an uncertain-number description of the data.
 The question is then: just how much of that variability can be explained by components of uncertainty already defined as uncertain number influences?
 If the answer is 'very little' then it will be appropriate to use a function from :mod:`type_a` to estimate the additional contribution to uncertainty from the sample variability.
-At the same time, components of uncertainty associated with the uncertain-number data should be propagated using a function from :mod:`function` that performs the same type of regression.
+At the same time, components of uncertainty associated with the uncertain-number data should be propagated using a function from :mod:`type_b` that performs the same type of regression.
 The two result values will be identical (the estimates of the slope and intercept will be the same) but the uncertainties will differ. :func:`type_a.merge` can then be used to merge the results.

 Clearly, this approach could potentially over-estimate the effect of some influences and inflate the combined uncertainty of results.
 It is a matter of judgement as to whether to merge type-A and type-B results in a particular procedure.